-The Combined Sewer Overflow Long Term Control Plan (CSO LTCP) is being implemented on a schedule included in a Consent Decree between the United States, the District government and WASA.
-The decree was entered by the Court on March 23, 2005, and calls for WASA to complete the CSO LTCP over a twenty-year period.
+The Combined Sewer Overflow Long Term Control Plan (CSO LTCP) is being implemented on a schedule included in a Consent Decree between the United States, the District government and the Authority.
+The decree was entered by the Court on March 23, 2005, and calls for the Authority to complete the CSO LTCP over a twenty-year period.
 CSO LTCP projects at the top of the list are those that will serve to reduce overflows to the Anacostia River.